Eralde/rci-tools/packages/core/README.md

   });
 ```

-#### 3. A Priority Query
+#### 3. Priority queries

+If you use the batching queue, but need to send a query almost immediately,
-Priority queries are batched within the next event loop "tick" and blocking
+you can send it is a priority one.
+Priority queries are batched within
+the next event loop "tick" only.
+The priority queue blocks the regular
-the batch queue (event if it is already waiting for a response).
+batching queue until it is empty (even if the batching one is already
+waiting for a response).

 ```typescript
 import {delay} from 'rxjs/operators';